Buzovna Juma Mosque

-The Buzovna Juma Mosque is a mosque and a historical-architectural monument located in the Buzovna settlement of the Khazar raion of Baku.
+The Buzovna Juma Mosque, also known as the Ali ibn Abi Talib Mosque, is a mosque and a historical-architectural monument located in the Buzovna settlement of the Khazar raion of Baku, Azerbaijan.

 By decision No. 132 of the Cabinet of Ministers of the Republic of Azerbaijan dated August 2, 2001, the mosque was included in the list of immovable historical and cultural monuments of local significance.

 History

 Early years

 The Buzovna Juma Mosque is located in the Buzovna settlement.
 Construction began in 1896, but the building remained unfinished in 1900.
 In 1918, construction work resumed, though it was never fully completed.

 After the Soviet occupation, an official campaign against religion began in Azerbaijan in 1928.
-Many mosques, churches, and synagogues were handed over to clubs to be used for educational and cultural purposes.While there were about 3,000 mosques in Azerbaijan in 1917, this number decreased to 1,700 by 1927, 1,369 by 1928, and only 17 by 1933.
+Many mosques, churches, and synagogues were handed over to clubs to be used for educational and cultural purposes.
+While there were about 3,000 mosques in Azerbaijan in 1917, this number decreased to 1,700 by 1927, 1,369 by 1928, and only 17 by 1933.
 During this period, the Buzovna Juma Mosque also ceased functioning, and its building was used as a warehouse and shop.